ig-python/trading-ig/docs/source/faq.rst

 Why do see an error like ``public-api.failure.stockbroking-not-supported``?
 ---------------------------------------------------------------------------------
 With the v1 and v2 session endpoints, you only need to specify a username, password and API key to create a session.
-The APIs only work with spreadbet and CFD accounts, but IG offer all sorts of other accounts, eg ISA, SIPP, share trading etc. As a result, IG defines a *default account* for you, which you can change in preferences (or with the API).
+The APIs only work with spread bet and CFD accounts, but IG offer all sorts of other accounts, eg ISA, SIPP, share trading etc. As a result, IG defines a *default account* for you, which you can change in preferences (or with the API).
 You will see this error if your default account is set to ISA, SIPP or share trading, and you attempt to login to the API with a v1 or v2 session.
 There are two
 solutions:

-- change your default account to your spreadbet or CFD account.
+- change your default account to your spread bet or CFD account.
 From the web interface, go

   - `My IG > Settings > Default view`